-The Managing Owner pays Deutsche Investment Management Americas Inc. (the "Index Sponsor") a licensing fee and an index services fee for performing its duties.
+The Managing Owner pays the Index Sponsor (as defined below) a licensing fee and an index services fee for performing its duties.

-These fees constitute a portion of the routine operational, administrative and other ordinary expenses which are paid out of the management fee paid to the Managing Owner ("Management Fee") and are not charged to or reimbursed by the Fund.
+These fees constitute a portion of the routine operational, administrative and other ordinary expenses which are paid out of the Management Fee and are not charged to or reimbursed by the Fund.